lanefoxwood/react/README.md

 # react
-some basic react projects
+some basic react projects baked with inspiration from scratch!

-check out the src folder...all other dependencies included with each project for convenience, but should always be updated!
+check out each src folder...be sure to update dependencies!